gitliber/SentimentAnalysisRNN-miniguide/README.md

 At every layer, we use “Dense” which means that the units are fully connected.
 Within the hidden-layers, we use the relu function, because this is always a good start and yields a satisfactory result most of the time.
 Feel free to experiment with other activation functions.
 And at the output-layer, we use the sigmoid function, which maps the values between 0 and 1.
 Note that we set the input-shape to 10,000 at the input-layer, because our reviews are 10,000 integers long.
 The input-layer takes 10,000 as input and outputs it with a shape of 50.

+We start building our model architecture in the code cell below.
+I have imported some layers from Keras that you might need but feel free to use any other layers / transformations you like.

+Remember that the input is a sequence of words (technically, integer word IDs) of maximum length = max_review_length, and our output is a binary sentiment label (0 or 1).

 # Building the model